kanwardeepika91/old-delete-vue-js-node-js-express-mysql/README.md

 8. docker images
 9. push the tagged image using below command docker push 249448484.dkr.ecr.us-east-1.amazonaws.com/dev_ecs_ecr:latest
-10. Use the buildspec for CICD pipeline
+10. Use the buildspec for AWS Codebuild/pipeline

 These are related to buildspec.yml
 #env: mentioned as plain text in Environment variables or you can also use parameter store/